jonlpersson/ed-latimore/site/_posts/2020-03-06-going-back-to-school-at-30-4-things-to-know.md

 I won't lie to you and say it was a park walk.
 It was obviously doable, but it was remarkably difficult.

-There were times when I wasn't sure how I was going to pay the rent.
+Sometimes I wasn't sure how I would pay the rent.
 I even once had to borrow a significant sum of money from a friend.
 However, the personal and professional growth I experienced during that four year period is worth 10 times the cost of a typical college degree.

 ## Why do you, personally, want to sacrifice 4 years to college?